joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6689890/2025/10/04/florida-texas-score-result-takeaways/

 **In NLDS Game 1 rout, Brewers show how they became baseball’s best team**\
-`For the national audience who only caught glimpses of the Brewers in 2025, consider the emphatic first inning a primer.`\
+`For the national audience who only caught glimpses of the Brewers in 2025, consider Saturday's emphatic first inning a primer.`\
 https://nytimes.com/athletic/6690047/2025/10/04/brewers-cubs-nlds-game-1-offense-analysis/

 **Ubben: Bill Belichick's disastrous start at UNC is inexcusable**\